We help you decide if upgrading to a dual fuel range is worth the extra cost

 This impressive dual fuel range boasts a relatively low price point and tons of features that you’ll love.
 The long center burner is perfect for long pans used in fish frying or griddle frying.
 With WiFi connectability you can keep tabs on your oven even when you’re not at home, especially when it comes to using the included roast probe to keep track of the internal temperature of your cooking items.

 With a high-end appearance at a relatively affordable price, this Bertazzoni dual fuel range is an Italian workhorse from a company that’s proven its reliability over the years.
-At 3.6 cubic feet, the oven cavity is slightly smaller than American-style ranges—but cooking performance is excellent and the combination of price and style is tough to beat.
+At 4.7 cubic feet, the oven cavity is one of the largest in the market.
+Cooking performance is excellent and the combination of price and style is tough to beat.

 With their Chef Collection, Samsung has continued to raise the bar in cooking performance as they tackle the home chef market head-on.
 This range features two separate oven doors, allowing for two separate temperatures in the top and bottom of the oven.
 The flexibility this offers is obvious, and this oven also boasts an impressive 22,000 BTU burner which will boil water at lightning speed.